elmahio/documentation/docs/logging-to-elmah-io-from-wpf.md

+---
+title: Logging to elmah.io from WPF
+description: Learn about how to set up cloud-logging on WPF applications using elmah.io.
+Catch and log all errors happening on installations of your client.
+---

 # Logging to elmah.io from WPF

 elmah.io logging can be easily added to WPF applications.
-We don't provide a package specific for WPF, but the `Elmah.Io.Client` package, combined with a bit of code, will achieve just the same.
+We don't provide a package specific to WPF, but the `Elmah.Io.Client` package, combined with a bit of code, will achieve just the same.

 To start logging to elmah.io, install the `Elmah.Io.Client` NuGet package: